currymike123/CS1/week1.md

 - <b>Low-level</b> programming languages are closer to machine language.
 They are harder to read and write than high-level languages.
 Examples are Assembly and C.
 - <b>High-level</b> programming languages are closer to human language.
 They are easier to read and write than low-level languages.
 Examples are Java, Python, C++, JavaScript, etc.

 ---

+We are close to being able to write our first Java program.
+But first we need to create a file to store our program.

+In VS Code go to File -> New File.
+Then create a new file called <b>HelloWorld.java</b>.
+We need to save this file with a name that ends in <b>.java</b>.
+This is the file extension for Java programs.

+You should now see the <b>HelloWorld.java</b> file in the <b>Explorer</b> pane on the left side of the screen and the text editor should be open with the file loaded.

+---